OpenTTD/grfcodec/docs/readme.txt

 although for TTDPatch and OpenTTD these can be so-called pseudosprites which allow changes of behaviour of the game.

-GRFDiff and GRFMerge are for making and applying "diffs" for GRF files.

 GRFID is a small tool for extracting the so-called GRF ID from a GRF.

 NFORenum is a tool checking NFO code for errors, and for beautifying that code -- inasmuch as NFO can be beautified :)

-GRFCodec, GRFDiff, GRFMerge, GRFID and GRFStrip are licensed under the GNU General Public License version 2.0.
+GRFCodec, GRFID and GRFStrip are licensed under the GNU General Public License version 2.0.
 For more information, see the file 'COPYING'.
 GRFID contains the MD5 implementation written by
 L. Peter Deutsch and this MD5 implementation is licensed under the